 Do you ever get that feeling that your thermostat is out to get you?
 No matter what you do, it never seems to work?
 When you find your thermostat not working, you probably feel lost on what to do.
-You're most definitely not alone.
-In fact, a lot of people have thermostat issues - and it can be extremely frustrating.
-But don't worry, we're here to help.
-Here are some tips on how to troubleshoot and fix this problem so that you can be more comfortable in your own home!
+But you're definitely not alone, as a lot of people have thermostat issues - and they can be extremely frustrating.
+But don't worry, because we're here to help!
+Here are some tips on how to troubleshoot and fix this problem so that you can be more comfortable in your home!

 SuperTech Can Get Your Thermostat Fixed